DatoXx8/grads/README.md

 To run the simulation tests for linearized ops run `zig build test-linearized`.
 To run the simulation tests for the compiler run `zig build test-compiler`.

-To profile the optimiser you can run `zig build profile-compiler`.
-(The optimiser does not yet deserve it's name as an optimiser)
+To profile the optimizer you can run `zig build profile-compiler`.
+(The optimizer does not yet deserve it's name as an optimizer)

 In case a test fails, you can open an issue on the GitHub with the random seed and because the tests are deterministic that means me and others can then fix that bug.